One of the most frequently asked questions by new business owners is – how are limited companies taxed?

 4. Income Tax (for directors and employees)

-Above this, all employees and any directors taking a salary are required to pay varying rates of income tax depending on their overall annual income.
+Above this, all employees and any directors taking a salary must pay varying income tax rates depending on their overall annual income.

-Many company owners elect to pay themselves small salaries – which attract minimal levels of income tax and National Insurance.
+Many company owners choose to pay themselves small salaries – which attract minimal levels of income tax and National Insurance.
 They take most of their income in the form of dividends (below).

 You can view the current income tax rates here.